Protect and restore your credit with Lexington Law

 A good credit score is truly priceless.
 From buying cars or securing a mortgage, credit scoring controls our society.
 Although we may not agree with how much of our lives are impacted by our Fico score, it’s an unfortunate truth that poor credit can have a very negative impact on your financial goals.
 The reality of the circumstances is that the better your credit situation is– the easier it will be to meet your financial goals.

 Unfortunately, a bad credit rating isn’t always even your fault.
-Credit errors happen all the time, and bad credit can have potentially catastrophic consequences, to include being denied for a home mortgage or even not getting offered a job that you’re otherwise qualified for (CNN wrote in 2013 that one in 10 unemployed workers have been denied a job due to bad credit).
+Credit errors happen all the time, and bad credit can have potentially catastrophic consequences, to include being denied for a home mortgage or even not getting offered a job that you’re otherwise qualified for (CNN wrote in 2013 that one in 10 unemployed workers have been denied a job due to a poor credit report).

 According to a Federal Trade Commission study published in 2013, over 40 million people have incorrect information on their credit report.

-Lexington Lawis a service that helps folks recover from false information on their credit reports.
+Lexington Law is a credit repair service that helps folks recover from false information on their credit reports.
 Or, rebuild their lives after their credit got a little out of control.

 Lexington Law was designed specifically for people who: